 When environmental compliance meets digital transformation

-As some companies and their EHS teams have already discovered, the digital revolution has given them whole new ways to manage environmental compliance.
-Digital transformation technologies and practices further help them drive continuous improvement, particularly for EPCRA Tier II reporting and the other compliance-related issues we just noted.
+As some companies and their EHS teams have already discovered, the Digital Revolution has given them whole new ways to manage environmental compliance.
+Digital transformation technologies and practices further help them drive continuous improvement, particularly for Tier II reporting and the other compliance-related issues we just noted.

 Here’s what else happens when compliance and Tier II reporting meets digital transformation, which is even more magnified in the Guided Environmental Compliance method.

 Collaboration, transparency, and compliance confidence improve

-A digital platform (such as the end-to-end Encamp platform) can give EHS directors and teams — as well as corporate leaders — a single view of all facilities and compliance activities.
-This 360°view is critical to transparency and year-round proactive compliance alike.
+Digital technology (including Encamp) gives EHS directors and teams — as well as corporate leaders — a single view of all facilities and compliance activities.
+This 360°view is critical to transparency and proactive compliance alike.

 EHS operations are able to track and manage chemical thresholds in near real-time.
-They standardize, streamline, and continually improve reporting processes and tasks across locations, with submissions coming down to a single application.
-And with constant, real-time progress and completion statuses, confidence that your business is in complete compliance is visible from the facility level to the C-suite and all points in between.
+They standardize, streamline, and continually improve reporting processes and tasks across facility locations, with report submissions coming down to a single system.
+And with constant, real-time progress and completion statuses for reporting activities, confidence that your business is in full compliance is visible from the facility level to the C-suite and all points in between.